vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

        1. Excessive growth of the queue (that is, no backpressure mechanics in place) will start stressing the process memory.

-       2. The requests succeed in making from the queue to an executor thread will highly likely already become deprecated.
-That is, database will be doing job that is of use to nobody.
+       2. The requests that succeed in making from the queue to an executor thread will highly likely already become deprecated.
+That is, the database will be doing work that is of no use to anybody.

-    3. above two points drawn from the process queue overgrow of the database, apply as is to the application too.
+    3. above two points drawn from the process queue overgrow of the database, also apply to the application.

-Unfortunately there is no silver bullet or a step-by-step guide of implementing backpressure for a particular application.
+Unfortunately there is no silver bullet or a step-by-step guide to implementing backpressure for a particular application.
 This in a way makes sense, each has its own domain-specific requirements.
 That being said, I can share my personal best practices:

-- Use performance benchmarks of your application (You have performance benchmarks, right?) to estimate an upper bound on the load that your application delivers an acceptable performance.
+- Use performance benchmarks of your application (You have performance benchmarks, right?) to estimate an upper bound on the load that your application still delivers acceptable performance.
 Enforce this limit in your application via a rate limiter.
 Please, please, please don't block the carrier thread using the rate limiter!
 Rather just communicate the backpressure to your client, for instance, by means of an [HTTP 503 (SERVICE UNAVAILABLE)